 Join us for a wide range of free public programs and educational events, including lectures, tours, and hands-on art-making workshops.
 For information on accessibility and to request accommodations please contact email@example.com.

-This exhibition is co-sponsored by the Lehigh University Office of International Affairs, the Asian Studies Program at Lehigh, and the Department of Religious Studies.
+This exhibition is co-sponsored by the Lehigh University Office of International Affairs, the Asian Studies Program at Lehigh, and the Department of Religion Studies.

 This exhibition is organized and provided by the Rubin Museum of Art, New York.